 The decommissioning cost represents the present value of management's best estimate of the future cost to remove the facilities and restore the affected area at the Company's leased site to its original condition.
-The estimate has been made on the basis of an independent report by a professional consultant, discounted at 5.5% to its present value over the plant's estimated remaining useful life of 36 years.
+The estimate has been made on the basis of an independent report by a professional consultant, discounted at 7.00% (2021: 5.50%) to its present value over the plant's estimated remaining useful life of 34 years.
+During the current year, the change is on account of the change in interest rate.